What are the Benefits of Green Energy?

 Green energy isn’t just good for the environment — it’s also great for the economy.
 The increasing use of different types of green energy, such as solar, wind, hydroelectric, and geothermal energy, creates jobs, stimulates the local economy and lowers health care costs, just to name a few benefits.
-Green energy initiatives not only help to improve the environment, but also strengthen the economy.
+Green energy initiatives not only help to improve the environment but also strengthen the economy.
+There are plenty of reasons to "go green".

 Green Energy Stimulates the Economy